Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Experimental Results

-Generally, transport parameters can be divided into three groups.
-The first group contains $\sigma_s^{\pm}$ and $D_s^-$, which have little impact on the voltage in every period (the Sobol sensitivity is smaller than 0.01).
-The low sensitivity of $\sigma_s^{\pm}$ is because active materials are commonly mixed up with conductive filler additives and can be viewed as good conductors, inducing the ohmic potential drop in the solid-phase negligible in the voltage.
-The low sensitivity of $D_s^-$ is attributed to the small gradient of $U_{\mathrm{OCP}}^-$ (as shown in Fig. \ref{fig:staticV}).
-Specifically, $D_s^-$ controls the diffusion process of Li-ions in active particles and determines Li-ion concentrations on the surface of active particles, denoted by $c_{ss}^-$, which appears explicitly in the voltage as a term of $U_{\mathrm{OCP}}^-\left(c_{ss}^-\right)$~\cite{2021arXiv211103288G}.
-When the gradient of $U_{\mathrm{OCP}}^-$ is very small, the change in $c_{ss}^-$ can hardly be observed from the voltage.
-With such low sensitivity, the identification results are likely to be unreliable.
-Thus, $\sigma_s^{\pm}$ and $D_s^-$ are dropped and set to empirical values.
+Based on the sensitivity analysis result, the parameters identified in this stage can be divided into three groups.
+The first group contains $\sigma_s^{\pm}$ and $D_s^-$, which have little impact on all voltage segments (the Sobol sensitivity is smaller than 0.01).
+The low sensitivity of $\sigma_s^{\pm}$ is because the active particles are commonly mixed up with conductive filler additives and can be viewed as good conductors, inducing the ohmic potential drop in the solid-phase negligible compared to other components in the voltage.
+The low sensitivity of $D_s^-$ is attributed to the slight gradient of $U_{\mathrm{OCP}}^-$ (as shown in Fig.~\ref{fig:staticV}).
+Specifically, $D_s^-$ controls the diffusion process of Li-ions in active particles and determines Li-ion concentrations on the surface of active particles, denoted by $c_{ss}^-$, which appears explicitly in the voltage as a term of $U_{\mathrm{OCP}}^-\left(c_{ss}^-\right)$~\cite{GU2023126192}.
+When the gradient of $U_{\mathrm{OCP}}^-$ is minimal, the change in $c_{ss}^-$ can hardly be observed from the voltage.
+With such low sensitivity, the identification results are likely to be unreasonable.
+Thus, $\sigma_s^{\pm}$ and $D_s^-$ are removed from the identification task and set to empirical values.

 The second group, i.e., $\boldsymbol{\Theta}^{\mathrm{I}}$, contains $R_c$ and $\kappa$.
-They are sensitive to the instantaneous process because the transport of electrons is fast and can be quickly reflected in the voltage when the current changes.
+They are sensitive to the voltage segments in the instantaneous process.
+It is reasonable because the transport of electrons is fast and can be quickly reflected in the voltage when the current suddenly changes.
 The third group, i.e., $\boldsymbol{\Theta}^{\mathrm{T}}$, contains $D_s^+$, $t_0^+$ and $D_e$.
-They are sensitive to the transient process.
-This is because $D_s^+$ dominates the diffusion process of \ce{Li^+} in active materials of the positive electrode, $t_0^+$ and $D_e$ dominate the migration process of \ce{Li^+} in the electrolyte.
-Different from electrons, the transport of Li-ions needs time to take place, their impacts on the voltage are usually gradually reflected in the voltage.
-Thus, the sensitivity analysis results are consistent with physical interpretations.
+They are sensitive to the transition process.
+This is because $D_s^+$ dominates the diffusion process of \ce{Li^+} in active particles of the positive electrode, $t_0^+$ and $D_e$ dominate the migration process of \ce{Li^+} in the electrolyte.
+Compared to electrons, the transport speed of Li-ions is much slower, their impacts on the voltage are gradually reflected in the voltage, exhibiting a transition process.
+To conclude, we find that the sensitivity analysis result is consistent with the physical interpretations, which makes the analysis result more reliable.